-Tip: Avoid the breads, get any dressings or sauces on the side and you’ll be many steps ahead of the game.
+Tip: Avoid the bread, get any dressings or sauces on the side and you’ll be many steps ahead of the game.

 In the same vein, ask for smaller serves.
 (Particularly important in some places where portion sizes seem to be huge).
-Many restaurants will be happy to oblige and while it might seem like better value for money to get the bigger serves, in the long run this is a false economy.
+Many restaurants will be happy to oblige.
+While it might seem better value to get the bigger serves, it is a false economy in the long run.

 If you are lucky enough to be able to share with someone then do so.

 It is not easy to stick to a healthy eating plan when you are travelling.
 Temptation is everywhere and the healthier options are often “hidden away” and require more effort to find.
 This is especially true when you are in unfamiliar territory or tired and hungry at the end of a long day of sightseeing.

 Make use of one of the many apps/websites available these days to find places offering healthier food.
 (Happy Cow is just one that comes to mind).
 You can find some fabulous places just by doing a little homework.
 I will concede that these places might cost you a bit more than the burger or pizza joint on the corner but I don’t believe it is worth compromising your health just because you are on holiday (within reason).